micronjs/micronjs/README.md

 More demos coming!

+# Documentation

+There is a finely handcrafted documentation page [here](http://micronjs.github.io/).
+And more stuff will be coming soon(tm) to our very own wiki!

 # Building

-If you need to rebuild distribution versions run
+If you need to rebuild distribution versions (micron lib, editor, docs, etc) you can run:

     npm run build

-or start watcher, which run build script on each change in src/ folder by
+or start The Watcher, which will run the build scripts on each change in src/ folder by:1

     npm start

-To test code run
+To test the code and see the evil hints of errors (and not only), run:

     npm test

+# LICENSE

+All the magic of Micron is contained within an small bottle, sustained by the MIT License.
+Almar (c) 2014-2015.

+Html/Js/git/tools/counter-strike guru: [ertrzyiks](https://github.com/ertrzyiks/).
+Gfx/art/magic guru: Mat.